Division of Federal Employees' Compensation (DFEC)

 DOL acknowledges, however, these claims can be complicated and establishing a causal relationship between the work performed pursuant to the 9/11 attacks and a current medical condition or disability may be complex.

-Under Secretary Acosta's leadership, a designated team of claims examiners has been established in the Department of Labor's Office of Workers' Compensation Programs (OWCP) to assist with any newly filed 9/11 FECA claims.
+DOL has a designated team of claims examiners has been established in the Department of Labor's Office of Workers' Compensation Programs (OWCP) to assist with any newly filed 9/11 FECA claims.
 They will explain the evidence needed, and answer any questions of claimants about the process and legal requirements.

 The key evidence needed for a 9/11 FECA CLAIM as required by the law are the following: